 How does the CSDR impact wider market infrastructure and institutions?

 In addition to CSDs, the CSDR will impact the operations of financial market infrastructures and trading venues.
 As currently drafted, the settlement discipline regime will introduce – among other features - penalty fees for failing transactions and forced mandatory buy-ins within a certain time period after the intended settlement date.

 Trading parties will be responsible for triggering a buy-in for non-CCP-cleared transactions (with the CCP responsible for this for CCP-cleared transactions).
 However, details of this new regime are still subject to final adoption by the European Commission, due in the coming months.

-What is the process and status of LuxCSD’s application for a CSDR license?
+What is the process and status of LuxCSD’s application for a CSDR licence?

-LuxCSD is in close contact with its National Competent Authorities (NCAs) and Relevant Competent Authorities (RCAs) and is on track with its application preparation to apply for the relevant CSDR operating license.
+LuxCSD is in close contact with its National Competent Authorities (NCAs) and Relevant Competent Authorities (RCAs) and is on track with its application preparation to apply for the relevant CSDR operating licence.

 The CSDR licence application process involves LuxCSD applying to the local regulators in Luxembourg (Commission de Surveillance du Secteur Financier (CSSF)/Banque centrale du Luxembourg (BcL) for re-authorisation.
 LuxCSD's application process is being conducted in parallel with the following Clearstream CSDs:

 - Clearstream Banking AG, (referring to Clearstream Banking Frankfurt or CBF) as German CSD;